chef/knife-ec-backup/README.md

 *Options*

+  * `--concurrency THREAD_COUNT`:
+    The maximum number of concurrent requests to make to the Chef Server. (default: 10)

   * `--webui-key`:
-    Used to set the path to the WebUI Key (default: /etc/opscode/webui_priv.pem)
+    Used to set the path to the WebUI Key (default: /etc/opscode/webui_priv.pem) skip any auto-configured options (default: false)

+  * `--with-user-sql`:
+    Whether to backup/restore user data directly from the database.
+This requires access to the listening postgresql port on the Chef Server.
+This is required to correctly handle user passwords and to ensure user-specific association groups are not duplicated.

   * `--skip-useracl`:
-    Whether to skip downloading User ACLs.
-This is required for EC 11.0.0 and lower (default: false)
+    Skip download/restore of the user ACLs.
+User ACLs are the permissions that actors have *on other global users*.
+These are not the ACLs that control what permissions users have on various Chef objects.

-  * `--skip-version-check'`:
+  * `--skip-version-check`:
-    Whether to skip checking the Chef Server version.
+    Skip Chef Server version check.
 This will also skip any auto-configured options (default: false)

+  * `--only-org ORG`:
+    Only donwload/restore objects in the named organization.
+Global objects such as users will still be downloaded/restored.

 Creates a repository of an entire Enterprise Chef / Private Chef server.